-Welcome to British Comedy Radio, part of the Pumpkin FM, Old Time Radio Network.
+Welcome to British Comedy Radio, part of the Pumpkin FM Old Time Radio Network!

 Hancock’s Half Hour was a BBC radio comedy, and later television comedy, series of the 1950s.
 It starred Tony Hancock, with Sid James; the radio version co-starring Hattie Jacques, Bill Kerr and Kenneth Williams.
 The series was written by Ray Galton and Alan Simpson and produced by Dennis Main Wilson for most of its run. […]